Achievable logoAchievable logo

 (spoiler)

-Answer: Vinegar is a useful cleaning product as well as a popular condiment is correct because the passage says that vinegar is both a food and a cleaning agent.
+Answer: c.
+Vinegar is a useful cleaning product as well as a popular condiment is correct because the passage explains that vinegar is both a food item and a cleaning agent.

-Vinegar can be used as an air freshener is incorrect because vinegar’s use as an air freshener is only a detail, not the main idea.
+b.
+Vinegar can be used as an air freshener is incorrect because that’s only one supporting detail.

-The cleaning aisle is the wrong place to look for vinegar is incorrect because the location of vinegar in a supermarket is another detail.
+d.
+The cleaning aisle is the wrong place to look for vinegar is incorrect because the store location is a minor detail used to wrap up the passage.

-Vinegar is a fermented product containing acetic acid is wrong because the composition of vinegar is not mentioned in the passage.
+e.
+Vinegar is a fermented product containing acetic acid is wrong because the passage never discusses vinegar’s chemical composition.

 Paraphrase